-The processes by which the judiciary adjudicates matters is fundamental to its role.
-Its adherence to this process (due process of law) ensures a degree of fairness, consistency, and protection from arbitrariness.
-The methods employed by the judiciary for processing of the data that it gains, the availability/ accessibility of data generated by the judicial process and the purposes for which such data is used should, therefore, be in consonance with the due process of law and with constitutional and other principles that the judiciary usually follows.
+The processes by which the judiciary adjudicates disputes is fundamental to its role.
+Its adherence to due process of law while doing so ensures a degree of fairness, consistency, and protection from arbitrariness.
+The methods used by the judiciary to process the data that it obtains, the availability/ accessibility of data generated by the judicial process and the purposes for which such data is used should, therefore, be in consonance with the due process of law and with constitutional and other applicable principles.
 The following section discusses the unique doctrines, principles, and institutional arrangements that characterise the judicial process and the judiciary's relationship to information/data.

-A. Independence of the judiciary

-The judiciary is independent of both the legislature and the executive.
-Judicial independence is therefore the pre-condition for the guarantee that all citizens will have equality before the courts.
-The power of courts to frame and enforce their own rules and the autonomy they enjoy in decision making and over the judicial process is critical to maintaining their independence.
-Therefore, independence of the judiciary extends not only to judicial functions (i.e. adjudicatory powers)9 but to all actions carried out in a 'judicial capacity' (i.e. all functional capacities of a judge, whether administrative, adjudicatory or any other, necessary for the administration of justice).10
+A. INDEPENDENCE OF THE JUDICIARY The judiciary is independent of both the legislature and the executive.
+Judicial independence is therefore the pre-condition for the guarantee that all citizens will be treated equally by the courts.
+The power of courts to frame and enforce their own rules and their autonomy over decision making and the judicial process are critical to maintaining their independence.
+Therefore, independence of the judiciary extends not only to judicial functions (i.e. adjudicatory powers) but to all actions carried out in a 'judicial capacity' (i.e. all functional capacities of a judge, whether administrative, adjudicatory or any other, necessary for the administration of justice).
+AK Kraipak v.
+Union of India, AIR 1970 SC Reference Re Residential Tenancies Act, 123 DLR (3d) 554, Supreme Court of Canada cited with approval by the Supreme Court of India in Madras Bar Association v.
+Union of India, 2014 SCC Online SC 771 Baradakanta Mishra v.
+The Registrar of Orissa High Court, 1974 SCR(2) 282 FIGURE 2: WHAT MAKES JUDICIAL DATA UNIQUE?